 Essential ingredients

-As mentioned above, you only need 7 ingredients for this rolls recipe.
+As mentioned above, you only need seven ingredients for this dinner roll recipe.
 Chances are you already have these ingredients in your pantry, so why wait?

-- Unbleached flour: this has more protein than regular all-purpose flour does so it provides more structures for these sweetened condensed milk dinner rolls.
+- Unbleached flour: This has more protein than regular all-purpose flour, providing more structure for these sweetened condensed milk dinner rolls.

 - Instant yeast: I use SAF Gold Instant yeast.
 Choosing and storing yeast are very critical.
 So make sure you do it the right way.